 Revenue and cost estimates for all significant long-term contracts for which revenue is recognized using the percentage-of-completion method of accounting are reviewed and reassessed quarterly.
 Based upon these reviews, we record the effects of adjustments in profit estimates each period.
 If at any time management determines that in the case of a particular contract total costs will exceed total contract revenue, we record a provision for the entire anticipated contract loss at that time.
-No material change in our operating income resulted from changes in contract estimates for the three-month period ended March 29, 2013.
-The net change in our operating income resulting from changes in contract estimates for the three-month period ended March 30, 2012, was a reduction of \$1.5 million, primarily driven by additional cost for one of our fuze programs and production issues encountered during the quarter.
+Our operating income decreased \$2.7 million in both the three-month and six-month periods ended June 28, 2013, as a result of changes in contract estimates.
+These decreases were a result of cost growth due to revised estimates in various programs, including the Sikorsky BLACK HAWK helicopter program, Bell helicopter offload program and a fuze program.
+The net change in our operating income resulting from changes in contract estimates for the three-month and six-month periods ended June 29, 2012, were a reduction of \$0.1 million and \$1.6 million, respectively, primarily driven by additional cost for one of our fuze programs and production issues encountered during the first half of 2012.